-Can you believe Thanksgiving is almost here?
-In less than a week, Americans will gather around the table for one of the most food-centered holidays in our annual calendar.
-What’s not to love?!?
-Actually, Thanksgiving is my favorite holiday.
+Thanksgiving is my favorite holiday.
 I love everything about it: taking some time to reflect on what we can be grateful for, turkey dinner with all the trimmings, pumpkin pie, and an extra long weekend spent with close friends and family!
 This year, I’m going back to basics, with this new recipe for Classic Bread Stuffing, Paleo-style!

 Whether you’re following the AIP or are strictly Paleo, this roundup will provide some options for filling your Thanksgiving spread with compliant food.
 If you still need help sourcing your Paleo ingredients, go back and check out How to Source a Perfectly Paleo Thanksgiving!
-Now is the time to plan your menu!

 If you’ve been asked to bring a side dish or dessert to Thanksgiving dinner at someone else’s house, there are amazing options below.
 I’m partial to the new Classic Bread Stuffing recipe you’ll find at the bottom of this post, because there’s simply nothing like being able to indulge in “bready” sides alongside your family.